-The SENCO at Glenthorne High School is Miss Danielle Hughes, who is a qualified teacher and holds the National Award for SEND coordination.
+There are two SENCOs at Glenthorne High School: Mrs Siobhan Trueman, who is a qualified teacher and is working towards the National Award for SEND coordination, and Ms Kerry Ward, who is a qualified teacher and holds the National Award for SEND coordination.

-The SENCO can be contacted by emailing vht@glenthorne.sutton.sch.uk or by telephoning 020 8644 6307.
+The SENCOs can be contacted by emailing vht@glenthorne.sutton.sch.uk or by telephoning 020 8644 6307.

-The SEND advocate on the Senior Leadership Team is Mrs Michelle Alletson (Deputy Headteacher).
+The SEND lead on the Senior Leadership Team is Mrs Michelle Alletson (Deputy Headteacher) who is an experienced SENCO.